 We inspect overhead transmission, distribution, and generation equipment in high fire risk areas from both the ground and air (using drones and/or helicopters) for any needed maintenance, repair, or replacement.
 We prioritize our highest-risk equipment and make additional inspections where dry fuels and strong winds pose an increased risk of fire during the summer and fall.

 We inspect, trim, and remove trees to prevent vegetation from coming into contact with electrical equipment and potentially sparking a fire.
 Trees that have the potential to fall into power lines beyond our standard pruning zones are also assessed.

-SCE is always working to make our communities safer, including by collaborating with other utilities, academia, and the energy sector.
-Technologies such as Early Fault Detection (EFD) help spot potential electrical equipment issues early so we can make repairs before equipment fails.
-Open Phase Detection (OPD) and Rapid Earth Fault Current Limiter (REFCL) sense when electrical equipment fails, and take action to prevent potential ignitions.
+SCE is continuously developing new approaches and collaborating with other utilities, academia, and the energy sector to make our communities safer.
+Technologies such as Early Fault Detection (EFD) help spot potential electrical equipment issues early so we can make repairs before equipment fails, and Rapid Earth Fault Current Limiters (REFCL) sense when electrical equipment falls and takes action to prevent potential ignitions.

 Accelerated work to strengthen our grid has reduced the need for Public Safety Power Shutoff (PSPS) outages.
 Customers on our most frequently affected circuits experienced a 70% reduction in total outage time based on 2021 weather and fuel conditions.